PhilipQuirke/SkyCombImageLibrary/README.md

 SkyComb Image Library supports three detection algorithms:

 **Threshold**
-The **threshold** algorithm simply covert all pixels below a certain threshold (HeatThresholdValue, e.g. 235) to black (i.e. 0).
+The **threshold** algorithm (recommended) ignores all pixels below a given heat threshold (HeatThresholdValue).
+It then looks for small, compact clusters of hot pixels.
-There is a default threshold, this can be manually adjusted per input set to better segment the animals from the background.
+There is a default threshold (220), which can be manually adjusted per input set to better segment the animals from the background.

 Background: Thermal images are grey-scale with pixels in the range 0 to 255.
 The interpretation of 0 to 255 depends on the temperature range chosen (out of 3 say 3 predefined options) in the drone and to a lesser degree the environment (e.g. with too much light a thermal can be swamped and become inaccurate).